mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ### The Easy Way

-If you're on a *nix operating system (including Mac OS X) then keeping upto date with all the edge versions of these gems can be made really easy by using the [Edgy sake tasks](http://edgy.4ninjas.org).
+If you're on a *nix operating system then keeping up to date with all the edge versions of these gems can be made really easy by using the [Edgy sake tasks](http://edgy.4ninjas.org).

-All you need to run to get `RSpec`, `merb-core`, `merb-more`, `dm-core`, `dm-more`, `data_objects` & all the other dependent gems installed automgically is...
+Run the following to install `RSpec`, `merb-core`, `merb-more`, `dm-core`, `dm-more`, `data_objects`:

 		sudo gem install sake
 		sake -i 'http://edgy.4ninjas.org/edgy.sake'
 		sake edgy:install packages="merb-stack"

-And then to keep upto date you just need to execute
+And then to keep up to date you just need to execute:

 		sake edgy:update

-### The Hard Way
+### If You're Hardcore

 #### Installing Merb
 ***
 If you have an older version of Merb (<0.9.2) you should remove all merb and datamapper related gems before continuing.
 Use `gem list` to see your installed gems.
+The following command will uninstall the gem you specify:

-    sudo gem uninstall merb
+    sudo gem uninstall the_gem_name
 ***
 Installing the `merb` gems should be as simple as: